Do it Yourself Pest Control

 Bugs like to find areas where they can live and breed without being disturbed.
 So let’s take a look at those areas and take them back.

 Those wood piles you have stacked up on the ground around your house or next to it?
 That’s bad.
 Most bugs love to live and multiply in and under the stacks of wood not to mention those terrible destructive (silent destroyers) termites that it attracts to your home.
 Get rid of them or move them out further away from your house.

 Next, to clean up is plastic bags.
 Plastic bags of mulch, debris, bags of leaves, or just an empty bag.
 Basically, anything that is outside in a plastic bag or box, etc. Pick those things up and find a place for them inside or throw them away.
-If it’s mulch spread it in the flower bed, if it something you don’t need anymore get rid of it.
-Bugs love to find hiding places underneath things that will draw moisture to the surface, that keeps them out of the elements, and its warmer environment.
+If it’s mulch spread it in the flower bed and if you don’t need anymore, get rid of it.
+Bugs love to find hiding places underneath things that will draw moisture to the surface, that keep them out of the elements, and its warmer environment.

 Just to let you know how quickly bugs will infest an area.
-With-in just a few hours after a bag or garbage can sit on the bare ground ants and other bugs will be found under them.
+Within just a few hours after a bag or garbage can sits on the bare ground ants and other bugs will be found under them.
 When I tell a customer about moving a bag and they say I just put that there and I look under it, it usually already has bugs under it.